Overview

 Life after Gordon

-What careers can I pursue with Public History and Museum Studies Minor?
+What careers can I pursue by studying public history and museum studies?

 A minor or concentration in public history and museum studies will prepare you for every level of museum work, including: